-" heart on carrie, report the finisher.
+" Siggest on carth, replied the Bishop.

-It is only in modern times that we hear of men going to Palestine to paint their sacred pictures.
-First it is a Holman Hunt, and dander begood and to make the posted which then a Tissott.
+then a Tissott.
 One wonders that the thought was never acted upon before.
 For if, as Emmerson says, art is thought expressed, it is imperative that the thought should be true.
 It is because this has not been so that some of the work of the great masters in the past has been faulty in detail.
 As Tissott tells us, they have put the ideas of other centuries into that of the first.
 Nevertheless, they have sought to give to the world, in pictures, their conception of Christianity.
-Take, for instance, the paintings of the " Madonna" and "The Nativity."
+Take, for instance, the paintings of the "Madonna" and "The Nativity."
 These express the thoughts of mediæval Christianity.
 Erroneous, no doubt, in many particulars, when strictly examined, but all the same, full of eloquence of the new development brought about by the influence of the life and teaching of Jesus Christ upon the thoughts of men.
 They tell us that womanhood and childhood have been exalted.
-As Ruskin has said in one of his Oxford lectures, " from the moment when the spirit of Christianity had been entirely interpreted to the Western races, the sanctity of womanbood worshipped in the Madonna and the sanctity of childhood in unity with that of Christ became the light of every honest bearth, and the joy of every pure and chastened soul."
+As Ruskin has said in one of his Oxford lectures, "from the moment when the spirit of Christianity had been entirely interpreted to the Western races, the sanctity of womanhood worshipped in the Madonna and the sanctity of childhood in unity with that of Christ became the light of every honest hearth, and the joy of every pure and chastened soul."
 Woman could be no longer despised, or children neglected, when the mother and her child Jesus, painted with reverent hands by many artists, were regarded by the people with feelings akin to devotion.
 The neglect of children as subjects of art on the part of non-Christian artists is noticed by Ruskin in his lecture on "The Art of England."
 He says, in speaking of Greek art: "I noted to you the singular defect that it never gives you any conception of Greek children.
 Neither, up to the 13th century, does Gothic art give any conception of Gothic children; for, until the thirteenth century, the Goth was not perfectly Christised, and still thought only of the strength of humanity as admirable in battle or venerable in judgment, but not as dutiful in peace, nor happy in simplicity."
 The painter, therefore, not only reflects the thought of his own day, but also becomes himself a teacher.
 If he is true to his art, he will seek only to give expression to the highest ideal.
 He will be no panderer to human folly.
 In painting, as in all other of the beautiful arts, he will only reach the highest, if, behind his genius there is the inspiration of heaven.
 A truly great picture is a powerful though silent preacher.
 Especially is this so when the subject treated is a religious one, and in this, as in doctrine, the truth is best expressed when the artist gets his materials from the first and not from later centuries.
 Those who have seen that great painting of the Baptism of Jesus, in which the artist depicts the veritable river Jordan, will understand the immeasurable distance between it and those other paintings which represent the more modern ideal.
 The one is eloquent of the truth, the other is not.